singhmegh/Practice/README.md

   - for replace we use (data[ ].replace(np.nan, " replace value ")).

 ### Day 03:
 -idxmax/idxmin give the highest/lowest count
 -normalize=True: gets percentage instead of count.
 -.unstack(): makes the result into a table with rows as gender and columns as survival status.
 -legend only shows for single rows/raw data ,for multiple legend we use patches.
-    -#data.loc[...] retrieves the full row for that index.
+-data.loc[...] retrieves the full row for that index.

 ### Day 04 :
-    - autopct="%1.1f%%" shows percentage on slices
-    -dropna() it drop missing values
+-autopct="%1.1f%%" shows percentage on slices -dropna() it drop missing values
-    - alpha ranges from 0.0 to 1.0 ,0.0 → completely transparent ,1.0 → completely opaque
+-alpha ranges from 0.0 to 1.0 ,0.0 → completely transparent ,1.0 → completely opaque
 -.notna() is a method in Pandas that returns True for non-missing values (i.e., values that are not NaN), and False for missing values (NaN).
 ### Day 05 :
--- (r',\s*(\w+\.)'):This is a regular expression (regex) used with str.extract() to pull out the title (like Mr., Mrs., Dr.) from the Name column in the  dataset.
+-(r',\s*(\w+\.)'):This is a regular expression (regex) used with str.extract() to pull out the title (like Mr., Mrs., Dr.) from the Name column in the  dataset.
--- hue enable proper palette usage
+-hue enable proper palette usage
--- na avoid error if there is NaN value ,na = False
+-na avoid error if there is NaN value ,na = False
--- \b means boundary so it did not count word like theodore.(r'\bthe\b').
+-\b means boundary so it did not count word like theodore.(r'\bthe\b').

 ###Day06:
--- pd.cut() splits continuous values into discrete bins.
+-pd.cut() splits continuous values into discrete bins.
--- bins=4 it split it into 4 equal width-interval
--- (r"^(\w+),") : it capture the lastname
+-bins=4 it split it into 4 equal width-interval -(r"^(\w+),") : it capture the lastname
---  plt.ylim(0, 100) : It sets the y-axis limits of your plot from 0 to 100, which makes sense when you’re plotting percentages (survival rate).
+-plt.ylim(0, 100) : It sets the y-axis limits of your plot from 0 to 100, which makes sense when you’re plotting percentages (survival rate).